 to Eligible Students) if the student is determined to have failed

-to complete the Recommended or Advanced High School Program or its
+to complete the Recommended or Advanced or Foundation High School

 to provide grants to all eligible applicants in the amounts specified